SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/connect-to-api-secured-with-aad.md

 ## Build an API secured with Azure AD

 Securing the access to an API with Azure AD isn't complex and requires just a few steps.
 The exact process varies depending on the implementation of your API.
-If you choose to use Azure Functions, you are able to configure the security through the Azure Portal.
+If you choose to use Azure Functions, you are able to configure the security through the Azure portal.
 If you built your API by using the ASP.NET Web API and want to host it somewhere else than in Azure App Service, you need to extend the Web API's code to add authentication to it.
 Following is a step-by-step description of how you would build and configure an API secured with Azure AD by using both Azure Functions and ASP.NET Web API.

 ### Build the API using an Azure Function

 Building APIs using Azure Functions offers you a number of benefits.
 First and foremost, it significantly simplifies the development and deployment process of the API.
 Azure Functions offer a rich set of configuration options.
 The only thing that you need to take care of is the actual API code.
-For everything else, from authentication to supporting Cross-Origin Resource Sharing (CORS) and documenting the API, you can use the Azure Portal.
+For everything else, from authentication to supporting Cross-Origin Resource Sharing (CORS) and documenting the API, you can use the Azure portal.

 Azure Functions are hosted in Azure App Service and benefit from many capabilities available in the underlying service.
 On top of securing the API by using a function or admin key, you can choose to enable Azure App Service security and protect your API by using Azure AD or one of the other available authentication providers.
-App Service Authentication can be configured via the Azure Portal and doesn't require any changes in the API code.
+App Service Authentication can be configured via the Azure portal and doesn't require any changes in the API code.

 Following is how you would use Azure Functions to create an API secured with Azure AD and capable of being called from a cross-domain origin in a secured way.

 #### Create a new Azure Function

-1. In the Azure Portal, go to your Resource Group and add a Function App.
+1. In the Azure portal, go to your Resource Group and add a Function App.

     ![Function App highlighted in the list of available services that can be added to a Resource Group](../../../images/api-aad-create-new-function-app.png)